srt9821/Data-Science-Portfolio/README.md

 ## Projects
 ### 1.)
 Online Shopping Analysis
 #### Introduction
+This project is about online shopping with insight of consumers' patterns, tendencies, decisions and particular preferences.
+With the insights provide variety of information such consumer's location, purchases history, product purchased preferences and their purchase frequency.
+And this collection of data can put into analysis process to determine consumer' decision-making process,

+#### Objectives and Context

+#### This project will mainly focus on comsumer behavior and shopping habits
+that leads to these questions:
+  ####  -
+  ####  -
+  ####  -

 #### About the dataset
-- The dataset in this project is from [Kaggles](https://www.kaggle.com/datasets/zeesolver/consumer-behavior-and-shopping-habits-dataset).The data
+- The dataset in this project is from [Kaggles](https://www.kaggle.com/datasets/zeesolver/consumer-behavior-and-shopping-habits-dataset).

-#### Questions to answer

 #### Tools Used
+- Microsoft Excel, MySQL, Tableau
 -